EBelizor/Election_Analysis/README.md

 ## Overview of Election Audit

-We are helping Tom as he runs an election audit on the U.S. congressional district in Colorado.
-Our initial analysis used python in order to automate task in order for us to report the total votes cast, the total votes for each candidate as well as the percentage and finally we would certify the winner of the election.
+We are helping Tom as he runs an election audit on a U.S. congressional district in Colorado.
+Our initial analysis used python to automate task in order for us to report the total votes casted, the total votes and percentage of votes for each candidate, finally we were able to certify the winner of the election.
 Our initial script was able to smoothly run through the ballot results, and certify the winner of the election.
-Now we are charged with running a similar analysis to find out how the counties faired in the election.
+Now we are charged with running a similar analysis to find out how other districts faired in their elections.

 ## Election-Audit Results

 ### County Breakdown

-- There were 3 counties total in the for the congressional district that we are analyzing, Jefferson, Denver, and Arapahoe.
+- 3 counties analyzed: Jefferson, Denver, and Arapahoe.
 - The congressional election saw 369,711 votes casted.
 - Denver had a staggering 82.6% of the votes casted as the county racked in 306,055 total votes.